 The M-1901wcse-20 pt "Prototype" was designated to go into production as an M-1887, but built on the longer framed 1901 (10ga.) design.
 Each gun would then be barreled and chambered for 12ga.
 These are brand new, hand built at great expense, "Prototype" lever action shotguns.

-They are incredibly strong, well made guns, but because SASS rules in 2003 stated that only firearms or clones of firearms built between the years 1850 and 1899 would be allowed in SASS competitions, these guns were (at that time) understood to be a gun that never existed and would have been illegal under the SASS rules in 2003.
+They are incredibly strong, well made guns, these guns were understood to be a gun that never existed and would have been illegal under the SASS rules.
 When word got to us about the SASS ban that was placed on the .44cal. rifle, that loaded like a .22, we went back to the SASS rules book and unfortunately, when re-reading the rules, all (27) of these beautiful hand built "Prototypes" had to be shelved.
-At that time, "Cap" went back to the Rizhao, China factory to re-design the original M-87 to be able to handle modern 2-34" ammunition, which was the basis for the resoning in producing the M-1901, but in 12 ga. and not 10 ga.
-However, since that time, (2003), the SASS rules have changed and the Wild Bunch have now deemed these VERY RARE rifle/shotguns to be SASS LEGAL in all SASS Sanctioned competitions and thus after (10) long years on the shelf, these fine (and extremely rare), combination of rifle/shotguns can now be sold to collectors or even used in SASS competitions.
+At that time, "Cap" went back to the Rizhao, China factory to re-design the original M-87 to be able to handle modern 2-34" ammunition, which was the basis for the reasoning in producing the M-1901, but in 12 ga. and not 10 ga.
+However, since that time, the SASS rules have changed and the Wild Bunch have now deemed these VERY RARE rifle/shotguns to be SASS LEGAL in all SASS Sanctioned competitions and these fine (and extremely rare), combination of rifle/shotguns can now be sold to collectors or even used in SASS competitions.

 These guns cost a fortune to be hand built and because they are PRODUCTION guns and so few are in existence, each will become a very valuable collectors item.
 If you want one, you need to and phone the sales office, with your down payment and request a serial number selection.

-What you are looking at is a (very rare) highly modified for instructional purposes only, brand new M-1901wcse-18 "Prototype", (notice the straight lever, longer frame, deeper drop in the comb and top bolt mounted thumb safety), it is chambered for longer 3" Magnum Rocky Mtn. and Magtech, brass 70 Caliber slugs and 12ga shotshells.
-This gun is # 6, (of 27 that were hand built) in 2003 (as Prototypes).
-This particular gun was then laser engraved and machined to see the inside workings of the action, then hard chromed and re-assembled.
-We deliberately milled out the frame as a learning tool, when doing the (re-design) development work for the production (shorter framed) M-87, 12ga.
-We also used this gun to develop our original (2003) "Posi-Lock" system so that the magazine tube could still be loaded.
+What you are looking at is a VERY RARE and HIGHLY MODIFIED for INSTRUCTIONAL PURPOSES ONLY brand new M-1901wcse-18 "Prototype", (notice the straight lever, longer frame, deeper drop in the comb and top bolt mounted thumb safety), it is chambered for longer 3" Magnum Rocky Mtn. and Magtech, brass 70 Caliber bullets and 12ga shotshells and deer slugs.
+This gun is # 6, (of 27 that were hand built as Prototypes).
+This particular gun was machined to see the inside workings of the action, then hard chromed re-assembled and laser engraved.
+We deliberately milled out the frame as a learning tool, when doing the development work for the production (shorter framed) M-87, 12ga.
+We also used this gun to develop our original "Posi-Lock" system so that the magazine tube could still be loaded.
 We call this gun our "Air Cooled" model, which obviously is not for sale.
 With the use of this gun, we were able to completely re-design and trouble-shoot the actions of the popular I.A.C.
 1887 lever action shotguns of today.

 You can see more photos and a complete article about this gun and the "Posi-Lock System", by simply clicking onto our link, called "Gunsmithing Simplified".